 Overview

-Dr. Xu Ji is a health services researcher at the Aflac Cancer and Blood Disorders Center of Children's Healthcare of Atlanta (Children's) and Emory University School of Medicine.
-Before joining Children's and Emory University, Dr. Ji worked at the Centers for Disease Control and Prevention as a postdoctoral health economist for two years.
+Dr. Xu Ji is a health services researcher at the Aflac Cancer and Blood Disorders Center of Children's Healthcare of Atlanta (Children's) and the Department of Pediatrics at Emory University.
+Before joining Children's and Emory, Dr. Ji worked at the Centers for Disease Control and Prevention as a postdoctoral health economist for two years.
 She received her PhD in health services research and health policy, economics track, from Emory Rollins School of Public Health.

 Role: PI

-Understanding the impact of the Affordable Care Act on cancer treatment and outcomes for adolescents and young adults
+Understanding the impact of the Affordable Care Act on Healthcare Coverage, Utilization, and Outcomes for Childhood Cancer Survivors

 Role: PI